Please visit the export.gov page on South Africa for an overview of economic conditions and opportunities in the region.

-If you are considering investment in South Africa, you may wish to consider a number of steps as you get started:
+If you are considering doing business in South Africa, here are some steps you may wish to consider as you get started:

-- South Africa’s Department of Trade and Industry’s publications include the InvestSA – Investment Insights.
+- South Africa’s Department of Trade and Industry, whose publications include the InvestSA – Investment Insights.

 - South Africa’s Consulates General in New York, Chicago, and Los Angeles organize events and provide information on investment in South Africa.

 - Other sources of information include the South African Chamber of Commerce and Industry, Business Unity South Africa, and the National African Federated Chamber of Commerce and Industry.Make use of business matchmaking services:

 Whether you’re looking to make your first export sale or expand your business in this market, we offer the trade counseling, market intelligence, business matchmaking, and commercial diplomacy you need to connect with lucrative business opportunities.

 This section provides information for current and potential investors in South Africa.